Billy-Dins/tic-tac-toe/README.md

 ----- To Do: 16 Dec 2022-----
 1. Remove winner overlay if you click change game mode after win.
-1. Add highlight for current players turn on PVP mode.
+2. Add highlight for current players turn on PVP mode.
+3. Add a draw alert
-2. Implement AI for opponent.
+4. Implement AI for opponent.